realbakari/Bakari-Mustafa-Site/_posts/2023-12-01-Embracing the Love of Truth: Nietzsche's Call Beyond Vanity.md

 - Philosophy
 - Truth
 - Nietzsche
-description: Exploring Nietzsche's aphorism on the love of truth and the challenge to transcend personal vanity in the pursuit of knowledge.
+description: "Exploring Nietzsche's aphorism on the love of truth and the challenge to transcend personal vanity in the pursuit of knowledge."
 image: "https://voegelinview.com/wp-content/uploads/2020/10/2018_39_nietzsche-e1603820368956.jpg"
 ---